step-/find-n-run/usr/share/doc/findnrun/TRANSLATING.md

     # Now test the .mo file...
 (Note 1)
     # Then send .mo and .po files for inclusion in this repository (Note 2)

 **Νote 1:** Test all main window _and about dialog_ elements.
-Before testing you should set the system locale to the translation language.
-If for some reason you can't set the system locale, you might try faking language setup by running these shell commands (replace all occurrences of `de` with the language code that you are testing):
+Before testing you should set the system locale code to the translation language.
+If for some reason you can't set the system locale, you might try _faking_ proper language setup by running these shell commands (replace all occurrences of `de` with the language code that you are testing):

     # Start at the top directory of this git repository.
     cd find-n-run
     # Temporarily link message catalog file
     test -d /usr/share/locale/de || ln -s `pwd`/usr/share/locale/de /usr/share/locale/de
     test -e /usr/share/locale/de/LC_MESSAGES/findnrun.mo || ln -s `pwd`/usr/share/locale/de/LC_MESSAGES/findnun.mo /usr/share/locale/de/LC_MESSAGES/findnrun.mo
-    # Set LANGUAGE (or LANG) to the FULL language locale
+    # Set LANGUAGE to the FULL language locale
     env LANGUAGE=de_DE.UTF-8 usr/bin/findnrun --geometry=
     # Clean up temporary links
     test -L /usr/share/locale/de && rm /usr/share/locale/de
     test -L /usr/share/locale/de/LC_MESSAGES/findnrun.mo && rm /usr/share/locale/de/LC_MESSAGES/findnrun.mo

+These settings should be enough to view (test) all of the translated strings that you add.
+However, the settings aren't enough for `findnrun` to also display localized application comments, which you do not provide because those are included in the `.desktop` files.
+To be able to also view localized comments you do need to set the system locale code _properly_.
+The exact procedure for doing so varies among linux variants.
+For instance, on Fatdog64 linux you would run `/usr/sbin/fatdog-locale.sh` and restart X.
+After this step, `findnrun` looks at environment variable `LANG` determine the locale code of `.desktop` file comments.

 **Note 2:** If at all possible, please generate a Github pull request for your contribution.
 Otherwise attach the two files to the project forum thread - see [README](README.md) for URL info.